Prayer

 How should we pray?

 So, prayer isn’t a grocery list of requests, nor is it formulaic.
-Yes, prayer is a conversation, but it’s also a dialogue, a two-way conversation.
+Yes, prayer is a conversation.
+That means it’s a dialogue, a two-way conversation between you and God.
 Now, we’re not suggesting that you’ll hear voices.
 Prayer will help you focus your mind.
 By listening to God, and by that we mean, listening to your conscience, listening to trustworthy people and listening to the queues that God is giving you.

 Yes, God answers prayers, but that does not mean that he gives you everything you ask for.
 God will also place things on your heart, show you what is important and what you should take great care to do and to say.
 God will sometimes say no, or at least not right now.
 God answers prayers, but he does so in a very wide variety of ways.